A new reason to eat organic: a diverse microbiome

 Eosta supports new research on the link between cultivation methods, microbiotic biodiversity and health

 An organic apple contains more microscopic biodiversity, which is an essential ingredient for human health.
 This was revealed by Austrian research conducted in 2019 that compared the micro-biodiversity of conventionally grown and organic apples.
 Other new research indicates that microbial biodiversity is crucial for good health.
-And this is why Eosta is supporting a study carried out by Stichting Bac2nature (Bac2nature Foundation) and Maastricht University on the link between cultivation methods, microbial biodiversity and digestion.
+And this is why Eosta is supporting a study carried out by Stichting Bac2nature (Bac2nature Foundation), Vrije Universiteit Amsterdam and Maastricht University on the link between cultivation methods, microbial biodiversity and digestion.
 “Biodiversity is vitality,” according to Eosta CEO Volkert Engelsman.

 Did you know that when you eat a complete apple you ingest approximately 100 million bacteria?
 Whether the apple is organic or conventionally grown is irrelevant, the quantity of bacteria is the same.
 But there is a substantive difference - The diversity of the bacteria on an organic apple is far greater, particularly in the flesh.
 In the Austrian apple study, the biodiversity of organic apples, measured using the Shannon Index, was approximately 6 and approximately 4 in the conventional apple.
 The Shannon Index is a measure of both the number of species and the degree of uniformity in their distribution.
 The better the biodiversity, the higher the score.
 Strikingly, the majority of bacteria were not on the skin.
-The largest quantity of bacteria and greatest differences in biodiversity were detected in the flesh and the core.
+The greatest differences in biodiversity were detected in the flesh and the core.
 Volkert Engelsman, CEO of Eosta: “It has long been known that intensive agriculture reduces the diversity of the microbiome in the soil.
 But now there is also evidence that intensive agriculture impoverishes the microbiome in our food.
 And that may not be beneficial to health.”

 Bac2food will study this subject in-depth